rkuma183/wilsonmar.github.io/_posts/2016-06-05-data-security-github.md

    </pre>

 Git is designed such that every file and folder is represented only once (and given a unique SHA-1 hash-id).

+Git has a <a target="_blank" href="https://git-scm.com/docs/git-filter-branch">
+`git-filter-branch` command</a> which
+<strong>rebuilds</strong> a repo one commit at a time without the offending
+content.
+The Git Real 2 course covers this.

+0. Make commits and push so there is nothing in your local staging area.

+0. Zip up the repo so you have a fall-back.

+0. Make a copy of the repo as backup:

+   `git clone poodles burning-poodles`

+0. Rebuild the repo one commit at a time after applying the shell script rm function to remove the secrets.txt file from --all commit files: (change secrets.txt to your file's name)

+   `git filter-branch --tree-filter 'rm -f secrets.txt -- --all'`

+   Note .gitignore rules are not applied here.

+   This is a very I/O intensive operation and will take a long time on larger repos.

+0. There are options that change other information:

+   --env-filter rewrites author/committer name/email/time environment variables

+   --msg-filter rewrites commit message text.

+0. Remove (prune) commits which are now empty becuase the offending file they reference have been removed:

+   `git filter-branch -f --prune-empty`

+0. Notify all those who may have forked or cloned or downloaded the repo.

 <a name="ConfigScript"></a>